Straw that broke the camel's back

-The idiom "the straw that broke the camel's back" describes the minor or routine action that causes an unpredictably large and sudden reaction, because of the cumulative effect of small actions.
+The idiom "the straw that broke the camel's back" describes a minor or routine action that causes an unpredictably large and sudden reaction due to the cumulative effect of previous small actions.
 It alludes to the proverb "it is the last straw that breaks the camel's back".

 This gives rise to the phrase "the last straw", or "the final straw", meaning that the last one in a line of unacceptable occurrences causes a seemingly sudden and strong reaction.

 Origins and early uses

 The earliest known version of the expression comes in a theological debate on causality by Thomas Hobbes and John Bramhall in 1654–1684:

 An essay of 1724 emphasizes not the fact of being the last cause, but rather of being a least cause, that is, a minor one:

 Attested versions of the proverb include, in chronological order: